 Have you ever felt like your hope for success has diminished?

 Have you ever wondered if it would return?

 When HOPE is limited, it usually means you have focused on just ONE perspective and usually NOT a very resourceful one.

 When times are tough, often the possibilities and lightness of hopefulness has been diminished in some way.

-Hopefulness is both a mindset as well as a larger state of being that includes things
+Hopefulness is both a mindset as well as a larger state of being that includes things like

 Practicing these states individually can help move you towards greater hopefulness.

 Here are 5 hip ways to be more hopeful in tough times:

 1. Think ahead.
 Being proactive and taking self-responsibility for your future is one of the best ways to expect hopefulness.
 When you move toward your outcomes and have ‘imagined’ the future (a learned skill), you can expect greater awareness of possible blocks and resistance.
 Then, you can proactively do something about them NOW, not dread for them to show up.